hashicorp/nomad/website/source/docs/telemetry/overview.html.md

-* Export metrics from Nomad to Prometheus using the [StatsD exporter][statsd-exporter], define [alerting rules][alerting-rules] in Prometheus, and use [Alertmanager][alertmanager] for summarization and routing/notifications (to PagerDuty, Slack etc..).
+* Export metrics from Nomad to Prometheus using the [StatsD exporter][statsd-exporter], define [alerting rules][alerting-rules] in Prometheus, and use [Alertmanager][alertmanager] for summarization and routing/notifications (to PagerDuty, Slack, etc.).
 A similar workflow is supported for [Datadog][datadog-alerting].

 * Periodically submit test jobs into Nomad to determine if your application